Yugalranamagar/Yugalranamagar/README.md

 - 👋 Hi, I’m @Yugalranamagar

-- 👀 I’m interested in Full Stack Developer.
+- 👀 I’m interested in everything.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning something.
-- 💞️ I’m looking to collaborate on ReactJS
+- 💞️ I’m looking to collaborate on React
 - 📫 How to reach me
   <br>
   <br>